-DAY 2: Get up early for breakfast, break camp, and get underway!
+Get up early for breakfast with great coffee, break camp, and get underway!
 Today consists of a full day of paddling, crossing many miles just like the Voyageurs used to.
 Paddle west past Wolf Island and out into the Kabetogama Lake.
 Stop near Shoepack Beach for lunch and a relaxing swim.
 Camp on Cutover Island and spend the evening investigating your surroundings while enjoying your favorite camp games.

-DAY 3: Take a layover day and enjoy the many activities.
+Take a layover day and enjoy many fun and relaxing activities.
 Sit back and soak in the wilderness, take a day paddle to the Ellsworth Rock Gardens, explore the hidden trails and blueberry patches of Cutover Island, or fish from a Voyageur canoe.
 The evening can be spent swimming, fishing, and relaxing around camp.

 TERRAIN/ROUTE CHOICES: The area lies on the Canadian Shield, with terrain characterized by exposed granite carved by the water and ice action of the big lakes.
 On the water, many islands provide protection from the wind.
 Voyageurs National Park offers a wide range of route options from very easy to very difficult–great for all people.